 The European Gaming and Betting Association is also fighting Di Maio’s new decree.
 They believe that this will only encourage individuals to use the services of unregulated companies.
 On top of that, a regulated site hosts casino games or a sportsbook will allow potential customers to check it out with a no deposit bonus.
 In other words, individuals can have a trial, with real money, at no risk.
 Unregulated agencies do not offer this low-risk sense of security to the public and they pose more harm and have no responsible playing measures in place either.

 A recent analysis explained how the English Premier League has gone from brewers to bookies.
 The richest Football League in the world, has 45% of clubs associated with an online gambling company, as a sponsor, on their jersey.
 All of the stadiums in the Premier League have some signage with gambling company advertisements, and all of the stadiums have contracts in place with betting companies.
 The financial turnover is incredible.
 The second highest source of revenue for broadcasting TV football matches in England comes from advertising within the matches via gambling companies.
 The highest financial turnover for the Premier League comes from TV rights.
-Eliminating sponsorships in the Serie A is synonymous with the destruction of the league.
+Creating a ban on betting advertising in the Serie A is synonymous with the destruction of the league.

 There are logical solutions that could be followed in Italian football.
 In France, for example, there are not only sponsorships, but the state redistributes part of the gambling revenue to the football clubs, who then have more money to invest in the transfer market.
 In a nutshell, eliminating sponsorships in accordance to the “dignity” decree, would simply transform the Italian Serie A into a minor league.
 Another problem also relates to TV rights, which keeps football in a great place and whose value would be significantly reduced.
 For now, the proposed decree has run aground within the Ministry of Economy.
 The Italian Customs and Monopolies Agency has raised the problems posed by the new Decree.
 According to the Agency, the new decree will cause a reduction in revenue of more than €200 million per year.